Our guide to the best beaches to visit in Christchurch

 To the north is New Brighton, often seen as the poor relation to upmarket Sumner further round the coast.
-A little run down and certainly no longer matching its heyday when it was the only shopping area allowed to open on a Saturday, New Brighton nevertheless offers a good day out.
+Although no longer matching its heyday when it was the only shopping area allowed to open on a Saturday, New Brighton nevertheless offers a good day out.

 New Brighton is divided into three sections - North New Brighton which can include Waimari Beach, New Brighton, and South New Brighton which offers the beach on one side and an estuary on the other.

 A short trip down Marine Parade brings you to New Brighton central where the pier stretches out from the beach.
-At the end you will find local fisherman hoping for a catch and, at weekends, the pier provides an ideal viewing spot to watch sand artist Peter Donnelly at work.
-Donnelly appears on the beach most Sundays using only a stick and a rake to create huge designs in the sand, which remain until the tide decides to sweep them away.
+At the end you will find local fisherman hoping for a catch and an ideal viewing.

 At the beach end of the pier, are New Brighton’s popular library and the Salt on the Pier cafe and restaurant.
 The library boasts a wide range of books, free wifi and sea views from some of its seating areas.
 Next door the cafe downstairs offers light lunches and drinks, while upstairs a restaurant offers dinner and stunning views every night of the week as well as breakfast and lunch at weekends.